pablohs1986/500rs_console/README.md

 # **500 GREATEST ALBUMS OF ALL TIME BY ROLLING STONE - CONSOLE VERSION**

 Console app with 500 Greatest Albums by Rolling Stones.
-I used JDBC to connect the program with a database in MySQL.
+I used JDBC to connect the program with a MySQL database.
 These are its features:

 - Menu where you can choose an option or exit: